 - Increased cash flow for the business

 - Owner stays in some level of control

 - Contributions to fund any bank debt are tax-deductible by the operating company

 Further, many business owners want the legacy of their company to continue after they exit the business.
 An advantage of using an ESOP in a sale transaction is that the selling owner can generate investment diversity and liquidity while still keeping the company independent.
 In addition, the business owner can still be active in the management of the company following an ESOP transaction.

 For more information about ESOPs, please contact us today.

 TAYLOR KENDALL + AUDIT SHAREHOLDER

-Taylor Kendall is an Audit Shareholder at Lutz with over eight years of related experience.
+Taylor Kendall is an Audit Shareholder at Lutz with over ten years of related experience.
 She provides accounting, auditing, and consulting services to privately held companies.
 In addition, she leads the Transaction Advisory Services practice as well as consults on special projects related to forensic accounting and litigation support.

 AREAS OF FOCUS